Il contenuto di questa pagina richiede una nuova versione di Adobe Flash Player.

 Rum and sugar

-There are two sugar refineries on the archipelago, one in Moule, on Grande-Terre, the other at Marie Galante, and several distilleries: Gaudeloupe is the land of Rum, cane plantations, harvested... rum is a vibrant part of the Antille’s culture, sustaining the rhythm of work and entertainment.
+There are two sugar plantations on the archipelago, one at Moule on Grand-Terre and the other at Marie Galante, and several distilleries; Guadeloupe is rum land, plantations, harvests.......;rum is actively present in the lives of the Antilles and plays an important part in the rhythm of life and social life.

 rum and distilleries guadeloupe